Mat\'ern Kernels for Tunable Implicit Surface Reconstruction

 \Matern kernels, being stationary, allow for the same degree of control over the EDR as a Fourier feature mapping; their spectrum can also be tuned (by varying $\nu$ and/or $h$, see Figure \ref{fig:matern_kernels}).
 This is in stark contrast to previously employed, non-stationary and parameter-less arc-cosine kernels, whose spectrum is not tunable.
 To further study the dependence of the EDR on $\nu$ and $h$, we use: \begin{theorem}[\cite{seeger2008}, Theorem 3] The eigenvalues of \Matern kernels decay polynomially at rate with bandwidth parameter $h>0$, and for \textup{finite} smoothness $0<\nu<\infty$. \end{theorem} Figure \ref{fig:eigenvalue_decay} visualizes the EDR for different values of $\nu$ and $h$ along with the EDR of the non-tunable, first-order arc-cosine kernel which equates to $\Theta(s^{-(1+d)/d})$ and has only been very recently proven by \cite{li2024} for general input domains and distributions.
-As seen, the smoother the kernel (\textit{i.e.}, the higher $\nu$) and the higher $h$, the faster the eigenvalues decay.
-This implies less detailed surface reconstruction (with a higher error) for smoother kernels and greater $h$; indeed, that is exactly what we observe in practice, see Figure \ref{fig:tunable_h}.
+As seen, the smoother the kernel (\textit{i.e.}, the larger $\nu$) and the greater $h$, the faster the eigenvalues decay.
+This implies less detailed surface reconstruction (with a higher error) for smoother kernels and larger $h$; indeed, this is exactly what we observe in practice, see Figure \ref{fig:tunable_h}.
 Contrary, by lowering both parameters, one can achieve faster convergence to high-frequency geometric details, effectively leading to more nuanced surface reconstruction and a smaller reconstruction error.
-Interestingly, the first-order arc-cosine kernel and \Matern 1/2 have the same EDR if $h=1$.

-\textbf{Reconstruction error.} We proceed by investigating the bandwidth's influence on the reconstruction error, measured by the mean-squared error which is defined (and can be bounded) as:
+\textbf{Reconstruction error.} We proceed by investigating the bandwidth's influence on the $L_2$ reconstruction error, which is defined (and can be bounded) as